 Helping people throughout Tennessee set up and maintain guardianships

 Clients of The Nevin Law Firm have come to our trusted Nashville attorneys with guardianship needs in a variety of circumstances:

 Individuals looking to establish a guardianship after becoming a caregiver to the child of a deceased or incapacitated friend or family member

 Families looking to incorporate a child into their lives, while leaving room for the child’s biological parents to have contact and a relationship with the child

 Parents looking to manage a substantial inheritance left to their child, until he or she is in a position of maturity and able to manage the assets themselves

 There are numerous circumstances in which a guardianship might be necessary or desired, and our knowledgeable estate planning attorneys can help you determine whether this is a good option for your family.

 Leave the law to us so you can focus on securing your family

 Call us today for a personal consultation

 Lean on The Nevin Law Firm family to help your family with guardianship needs.
-It can be a complicated process, but you can rest easy with more than four decades of experience and expertise.
+It can be a complicated process, but you can rest easy with five decades of experience and expertise.
 Call us today at (615) 244-7708 to explore your legal needs.
 We offer payment plans, and accept credit and debit cards for many of our services.
-Our office is conveniently located across the street from the Old Historic Courthouse, and easily accessible via the Music City Central transit station.